-On 15 June 2017, Christian bicycle mechanic Ashfaq Masih from Mariam Colony in Lahore’s Green Town neighbourhood was accused of blasphemy after he was involved in a dispute with a Muslim customer over payment for repairing a bicycle.
+On 15 June 2017, Pentecostal bike mechanic Ashfaq Masih from Mariam Colony in Lahore’s Green Town neighbourhood was accused of blasphemy after he was involved in a dispute with a Muslim customer over payment for repairing a motorbike.

-Local shop owner Muhammad Ashfaq got his bike mended at Ashfaq’s repair shop in Lahore’s Bagarhian suburb, but when Ashfaq asked for payment he refused to pay the full amount and asked that it be reduced, saying he was a poor sadhu (religious devotee) and that Ashfaq should honour him.
-Ashfaq replied that he only believed in Christ, not others, and refused to reduce the price, telling the bicycle owner that he was a poor man himself and needed the money.
+Muhammad Irfan got his motorbike mended at Ashfaq’s repair shop in Lahore’s Bagarhian suburb, but when Ashfaq asked for payment he refused to pay the full amount, saying he was a poor sadhu (religious devotee) and that Ashfaq should honour him.
+Ashfaq replied that he only believed in Jesus Christ, not others, and refused to reduce the price, telling the bike owner that he was a poor man himself and needed the money.

-Ashfaq has a daughter, but he and his wife have never lived together.
-His family fled the neighbourhood when he was accused of blasphemy, but has since returned home.
-Ashfaq’s mother Zeenat died in November 2019.
-The family is very poor but is receiving support, and his older brother is hoping to start a small business.
+Ashfaq and his wife Nabeela have a daughter who was three when he was arrested.
+His family fled the neighbourhood when he was accused of blasphemy but has since returned home.
+Ashfaq’s mother Zeenat died in November 2019, leaving his father Yaqoob and his older brother Mehmood; Ashfaq was briefly released to attend her funeral.
+The family is very poor but is receiving support.

 15 June 2017 Ashfaq Masih was accused of blasphemy and arrested.